Home » Which is Better, SSC or Bank? » Which is Better, SSC or Bank?

 What educatioal qualifications are required for SSC CGL?

-Bachelor’s Degree in any subject
+Bachelor’s Degree in any subject is required to be eligible for the SSC CGL Exam.

 What educatioal qualifications are required for Clerk & PO Exam?